-(a) If any trustee desires to (i) convert an income trust to a total return unitrust, (ii) reconvert a total return unitrust to an income trust, or (iii) change the percentage used to calculate the unitrust amount or the method used to determine the fair market value of the trust but does not have the ability to or elects not to do it under the provisions of G.S.
-36A-1-104.2, the trustee may petition the court for such order as the

-- trustee deems appropriate.
-In the event, however, there is only one trustee of such trust and such trustee is an interested trustee or in the event there are two or more trustees of such trust and a majority of them are interested trustees, the court, in its own discretion or on the petition of such trustee or trustees or any person interested in the trust, may appoint a disinterested person who, acting in a fiduciary capacity, shall present such information to the court as shall be necessary to enable the court to make its determinations under this Part. - (b) A competent beneficiary may request the trustee to (i) convert an income trust to a total return unitrust, (ii) reconvert a total return unitrust to an income trust, or (iii) change the percentage used to calculate the unitrust amount or the method used to determine the fair market value of the trust.
-If the trustee does not take the action requested, the competent beneficiary may petition the court to order the trustee to take such action. - (c) All proceedings under this section shall be conducted as provided in Article 3 of Chapter 36A of the General Statutes.
+- (i) If any trustee desires to (i) convert an income trust to a total return unitrust, (ii) reconvert a total return unitrust to an income trust, or (iii) change the percentage used to calculate the unitrust amount or the method used to determine the fair market value of the trust but does not have the ability to or elects not to do it under G.S.
+36A-1-104.2, the trustee may petition the court for an order as the trustee considers appropriate.
+In the event, however, there is only one trustee of the trust and the trustee is an interested trustee or in the event there are two or more trustees of the trust and a majority of them are interested trustees, the court, in its own discretion or on the petition of the trustee or trustees or any person interested in the trust, may appoint a disinterested person who, acting in a fiduciary capacity, shall present information to the court as shall be necessary to enable the court to make its determinations under this Part. - (b) A competent beneficiary may request the trustee to (i) convert an income trust to a total return unitrust, (ii) reconvert a total return unitrust to an income trust, or (iii) change the percentage used to calculate the unitrust amount or the method used to determine the fair market value of the trust.
+If the trustee does not take the action requested, the competent beneficiary may petition the court to order the trustee to take the action. - (c) All proceedings under this section shall be conducted as provided in Article 3 of Chapter 36A of the General Statutes.

-"§ 37A-1-104.4.
+§ 37A-1-104.4.
 Determination of unitrust amount.